rh-mobb/aro-workshop-content/aro-content/ops/5-arc-integration.md

           objectVersion: ""
     tenantId: <tenant-Id>
 ```
+Save your file and apply it to your ARO cluster using `oc apply`.

 ```bash
 oc apply -f aro-content/assets/azure-arc-secretproviderclass.yaml
 ```

-Create a pod with the following YAML, filling in the name of your identity
+Now we can create a pod using the following YAML, filling in the name of your identity.

 ```yaml
 kind: Pod